kolunmi/dwlb/README.md

 dwl -s 'dwlb -font "monospace:size=16"'
 ```

+## Ipc
+If dwl is patched appropriately, dwlb is capable of communicating directly with dwl.
+When ipc is enabled with `-ipc`, dwlb does not read from stdin, and clicking tags functions as you would expect.
+Ipc can be disabled with `-no-ipc`.

 ## Commands
 Command options send instructions to existing instances of dwlb.
 All commands take at least one argument to specify a bar on which to operate.
 This may be zxdg_output_v1 name, "all" to affect all outputs, "selected" for the current output, or "first" for the first output in the internal list.